 Before we go further, note that cpp files are just plain text items.
 Other files like makefiles, Visual Studio solutions, etc. are there just for your convenience.
 You can code c++ in notepad and invoke all tools from above chart yourself.
 Modern IDEs just make this process easier for you.

 Going back to the picture: first step is to have the source files preprocessed.
-The application called preprocessor is going through each file and executing preprocessor directives.
+The application called preprocesor is going through each file and executing preprocessor directives.
 Directives are just lines starting with '#' character (like

 #include).
 Preprocessor is transforming text file into other text file that will be feed to actual compiler.
 We'll get into details shortly.

 Next step is to do actual compilation.
 Compilator will translate text file that is understandable by you (which is source code), to something that is understandable by CPU (which is machine code).
 Compilator works on single source file at time and has absolutely no idea what to expect from other source files.
 Especially it does not know about variables, structures and anything declared in other source files (we call that separate passes as translation units)